 CHEM 370.
 INDEPENDENT RESEARCH.
 Juniors who have displayed aptitude in chemistry perform assigned research problems.
 This course may not be taken concurrently with Chemistry 499.
 Three hours of laboratory work per week per credit hour.
 Junior standing, permission of the department chair, and a faculty sponsor are required.
+Semester course, one or two hours.

 CHEM 390.
 STUDIES IN CHEMISTRY.
 This course is used to present various advanced topics in chemistry.
+Semester course, one to three hours.